-Dr. Lee began his presentation by emphasizing the significance of skin findings associated with lupus.
-Of the eleven criteria set by the American College of Rheumatology for a diagnosis of lupus, four are skin-related; these include:
+Skin conditions associated with lupus are fairly significant and a major marker of the disease.
+Of the eleven criteria set by the American College of Rheumatology for a diagnosis of lupus, four are skin-related.
+These include:

 It is important to distinguish cutaneous lupus from systemic lupus erythematosus (SLE).
 Cutaneous lupus refers to a form of the disease in which symptoms are restricted to those that affect the skin.
 A patient may be diagnosed with cutaneous lupus, but that does not mean that he or she has SLE, which affects multiple parts of the body.
 Similarly, if a patient has SLE, it does not mean that he or she will necessarily have cutaneous lupus.
 However, some cutaneous lupus patients go on to develop SLE, and some SLE patients show signs of cutaneous lupus.